-Versatile: Cotton is great for dyeing into different colours and shades and can support a variety of printing and embroidery methods.
+Versatile: Cotton is excellent for dyeing into different colours and shades and can support a variety of printing and embroidery methods.

-A blend of polyester and cotton offers several benefits, and creators can combine the best qualities of cotton and polyester to create something unique, which for outdoor and winter garments, can be highly effective.
+A blend of polyester and cotton offers several benefits, and creators can combine the best qualities of cotton and polyester to create something unique, which can be highly effective for outdoor and winter garments.

-Polycotton is stronger than cotton: Cotton is the most popular fabric due to its soft touch, however cotton is prone to tearing easily.
-Polycotton has a unique elasticity which cotton alone does not have, making this material much more durable.
+Polycotton is stronger than cotton: Cotton is the most popular fabric due to its soft touch.
+However, cotton is prone to tearing easily.
+Polycotton has a unique elasticity that cotton alone does not have, making this material much more durable.

 Polycotton garments are easier to maintain: For cotton garments to last, they need to be cared for and looked after.
-With polycotton garments, they are made for heavy duty use, so they can be washed time and time again without losing flexibility or durability.
+With polycotton garments, they are made for heavy-duty use to be rewashed time and time without losing flexibility or durability.
 This is one of the main reasons we see so much sportswear being made from this blend.

 Softer and more durable: Polyester alone is not a very breathable fabric.
-In the instance of gym-wear a polyester garment may stick and be uncomfortable once you start to perspire.
-However, when mixed with cotton- a notoriously breathable fabric, polycotton becomes a material that is soft on the skin, won't cause irritation, the garment is less prone to static and wrinkling and the wearer feels comfortable and supported.
+A polyester garment may stick and be uncomfortable in gym wear once you sweat.
+However, when mixed with cotton- a notoriously breathable fabric, polycotton becomes a soft material on the skin, won't irritate, the garment is less prone to static and wrinkling, and the wearer feels comfortable supporting.